pfunks/TCTest/test_faq.md

 ## What is my voting power?

 This is like an "energy bar" in a computer game that gets depleted every time you vote.
 You start off with 100%.
 Every time you vote, you use some of your power.
 If you use up too much of your power, the value of your vote goes down.
-Think of it as a control measure to stop you up-voting everything you see.
+Think of it as a control measure to stop you from up-voting everything you see.

 ## What is voting weight?